home-automator/terms-of-service/privacy.md

-# App.net - Privacy Policy
+# Home Automator - Privacy Policy

 Last Revised: February 7, 2013

-Our privacy policy applies to information we collect when you use or access our website located at http://app.net, use the App.net development tools and social networking services, or just interact with us.
+Our privacy policy applies to information we collect when you use or access our website located at https://homeautomator.com, use the Home Automator development tools and social networking services, or just interact with us.
 We may change this privacy policy from time to time.
 Whenever we make changes to this privacy policy, the changes are effective six (6) weeks after we post the revised privacy policy to our website (as indicated by revising the date at the top of our privacy policy).
 We encourage you to review our privacy policy whenever you access our services to stay informed about our information practices and the ways you can help protect your privacy.

 ## Collection of Information